Uniqueness, universality, and homogeneity of the noncommutative Gurarij space

 An operator space $X\subset B(H)$ is endowed with matricial norms on the algebraic tensor product $M_{n}\otimes X$ obtained by the inclusion $ M_{n}\otimes X\subset M_{n}\otimes B(H)\cong B\left( H\oplus \cdots \oplus H\right) $.
 A linear operator $\phi $ between operator spaces is completely bounded with norm at most $M$ if all its amplifications $id_{M_{n}}\otimes \phi $ are bounded with norm at most $M$.
 The notion of complete isometry is defined similarly.
 Operator spaces form then a category with completely bounded (or completely isometric) linear maps as morphisms.
 Any Banach space $X$ has a canonical operator space structure induced by the inclusion $ X\subset C(\mathrm{Ball}\left( X^{\ast }\right) )$ where $\mathrm{Ball} \left( X^{\ast }\right) $ is the unit ball of the dual of $X$.
 However in this case the matricial norms do not provide any new information, and any linear map $\phi $ between Banach spaces is automatically completely bounded with same norm.
 For more general operator spaces it is far from being true that any bounded linear map is completely bounded.
 The matricial norms play in this case a crucial role.

 According to \cite{oikhberg_non-commutative_2006} an operator space is \emph{ noncommutative Gurarij} if it satisfies the same universal property of the Gurarij Banach space, where finite-dimensional Banach spaces are replaced with arbitrary\emph{\ finite-dimensional }$1$\emph{-exact} \emph{operator spaces}, and the operator norm is replaced by the \emph{completely bounded norm}.
-The restriction to $1$-exact spaces is natural since a famous result of Junge and Pisier asserts that there is no separable operator space containing all the finite-dimensional operator spaces as subspaces \cite[ Theorem 2.3]{junge_bilinear_1995}; see also \cite[Chapter 21] {pisier_introduction_2003}.
+The restriction to $1$-exact spaces is natural since a famous result of Junge and Pisier implies that there is no separable operator space containing all the finite-dimensional operator spaces as subspaces \cite[ Theorem 2.3]{junge_bilinear_1995}; see also \cite[Chapter 21] {pisier_introduction_2003}.